Giully314/perf-ninja/solutions/chapter9.md

 steps by dividing them into independent loop.
 We can repeat these step for more nested loop and finally we can switch the order of the loops.

+## Dependency chain 1
+While traversing the second list, we can check multiple values at the same time so we can use more the ILP of the cpu.
+Another approach would be to change the algorithm and load the data into an hashmap for fast comparison.

 # Exercise 2